I bet you didn’t know that charcoal for chickens is healthy.

 Here’s an excellent video to show you how to do it:

-Offer your flock charcoal once it is no longer hot.
-You can either scrape flakes of it off the wood and mix with their feed, or offer separately.
+You can offer your flock charcoal once it is no longer hot.
+You can scrape flakes off the wood and mix them with their feed or offer separately.

-If the charcoal you harvest is powdery, or if you use activated charcoal, then consider mixing it with water or apple cider vinegar.
-If you don’t, your flock could accidentally inhale the powder, which might negatively effect their delicate respiratory systems.
+When the charcoal you harvest is powdery, or if you use activated charcoal, then consider mixing it with water or apple cider vinegar.
+If you don’t, your flock could accidentally inhale the powder.
+This might negatively affect their delicate respiratory systems.

 If you’re worried your flock will turn their beaks up at their new treat, rest assured that if your hens can reach it, they will taste-test the charcoal.
 Chickens are naturally curious about their environment, so they will check it out quite readily, and once they’ve realized it’s beneficial, they will return to it.

 In short, the right kind of charcoal has health benefits for chickens.
 From reducing toxins to helping in growth…and from aiding in digestive upsets to reducing worms and worm eggs – it’s such a simple additive to your chicken coop routine it would be a shame not to try it.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.